Gurobi/modeling-examples/README.md

 - [Start Jupyter Notebook Server](https://docs.jupyter.org/en/latest/running.html#id2)
 - Open the particular notebook in Jupyter Notebook.
 - The notebook will install the gurobipy package and other dependencies.
 The Gurobi pip package includes a size-limited trial license equivalent to the Gurobi "online course" license.
-For most of the notebooks this restricted license is sufficient.
-For others you will need a full license.
+For most of the notebooks, this restricted license is sufficient.
+For others, you will need a full license.

 ## Licensing

 In order to run the Jupyter Notebooks you will need a Gurobi license.
-Most of the notebooks can be ran using the "online course" license version of Gurobi.
+Most of the notebooks can be run using the "online course" license version of Gurobi.
 This is a limited license and restricts the number of allowed variables and constraints.
 This restricted license comes also with the Gurobi pip package.
 You can also request a full license, i.e.,
 an [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/)
 as a *commercial user*, or download a [free license](https://www.gurobi.com/academia/academic-program-and-licenses/) as an *academic user*.
 The latter two license types allow you to run all notebooks.